Skip to Main Content

 A Peninsula Property in Context

 Mexico's luxury resort geography has consolidated around a handful of genuinely private settings, and Punta Mita occupies a specific position in that hierarchy.
 The peninsula sits just north of the Nayarit state border, separated from Puerto Vallarta's urban density by a short coastal drive but operating at a remove that makes the comparison almost irrelevant.
 Properties at this latitude compete not on proximity to a city but on what their own land provides.
-Four Seasons Resort Punta Mita, first awarded in 2001 and holding its position across more than two decades, answers that question with 52 acres of Pacific-facing coastline, two private beaches, and infrastructure that few properties of comparable scale have matched on this stretch of coast.
-Its 2024 Michelin 2 Keys designation and 97.5-point La Liste ranking for 2026 confirm a position at the upper end of what the region offers, benchmarking it against properties like One&Only Mandarina in Riviera Nayarit rather than mid-market Banderas Bay resorts.
+Four Seasons Resort Punta Mita, holding its position across more than two decades, answers that question with 52 acres of Pacific-facing coastline, two private beaches, and infrastructure that few properties of comparable scale have matched on this stretch of coast.
+Its 2024 Michelin 2 Keys designation confirms its standing in the region, benchmarking it against properties like One&Only Mandarina in Riviera Nayarit rather than mid-market Banderas Bay resorts.

 The Physical Environment: Design Language and Space